felipecosta09/v1fs-samples/README.md

 ## Usage

 There are different types of scan for different storage types such as S3 and EFS.
 These examples shows how to create a stack that automatically scan files in these storages.
-Go to the storage folder to see the examples.
+Go to the storage folder to see the examples and choose the desire IaC framework that you like to use.